Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsubsection{Mobile Edge Computing and Fast UE Movement}

-\ac{MEC} enhances network performance by placing computing resources near \acp{UE}, reducing latency for real-time services.
-However, maintaining seamless connectivity for fast-moving \acp{UE} requires advanced handover and predictive mechanisms to sustain service continuity.
-In~\cite{traspadini2022uav}, the integration of \ac{HAPS} and \acp{UAV} within \ac{VEC} systems was analyzed using queuing theory to optimize task offloading in dynamic vehicular environments.
-The study showed that \ac{HAPS}, with quasi-stationary operation, broad coverage, and strong \ac{LoS} links, outperform \acp{UAV} by supporting larger computing payloads and offering lower latency, making them ideal for large-scale, high-mobility \ac{VEC}/\ac{MEC} scenarios.
+\ac{MEC} enhances network performance by positioning computing resources closer to \acp{UE}, significantly reducing latency for real-time applications.
+However, fast-moving \acp{UE} pose challenges for maintaining connectivity and service consistency, necessitating advanced handover techniques and predictive algorithms to ensure seamless operation in dynamic environments.
+Traspadini~\textit{et al.}~\cite{traspadini2022uav} analyzed the integration of \ac{HAPS} and \acp{UAV} within \ac{VEC} systems using queuing theory to optimize task offloading in dynamic vehicular environments.
+The authors showed that \ac{HAPS}, with quasi-stationary operation, broad coverage, and strong \ac{LoS} links, outperform \acp{UAV} by supporting larger computing payloads and offering lower latency, making them ideal for large-scale, high-mobility \ac{VEC}/\ac{MEC} scenarios.
+Later, Seid~\textit{et al.}~\cite{seid2023hdfrl} proposed to use aerial~\ac{MEC} servers to support \acp{GUE} and emergency communications.
+The authors introduced a hierarchical deep federated learning \ac{RA} scheme for intelligent aerial-enabled smart city cyber-physical system, aiming at optimizing energy consumption while preserving task offloading privacy and maintaining~\ac{QoS} in dynamic environments.
 Although prior works such as~\cite{sun2020optimizing, wang2019joint} optimized \ac{UAV}-enabled \ac{MEC} for task completion and energy efficiency, these approaches can be extended to \ac{HAPS}, which offer superior payload capacity and operational stability.
 Yet, research on \ac{HAPS}-based \ac{MEC} remains limited, representing a promising avenue for future exploration.